Diamond-loaded polyimide aerogel scattering filters and their applications in astrophysical and planetary science observations: Comparison of Infrared-Blocking Filter Technologies

-The CLASS project employs a commercial extruded polystyrene (XPS) foam manufactured by R. L. Adams (formerly available from Model Airplane Foam),\cite{petroff-thesis} with foam pores typically between 200\,\textmu m and 300\,\textmu m.
+The CLASS project employs a commercial extruded polystyrene (XPS) foam manufactured by R. L. Adams (formerly available from Model Airplane Foam),\cite{petroff-thesis} with foam pores typically between 200\,\micron{} and 300\,\micron.
 Figure \ref{fig:attenuation} shows the infrared transmission spectrum of the XPS foam.
 The foam comes from the manufacturer with a face sheet, which is a thin layer of bulk polymer on one side that must be removed before use on CLASS.
 The total thickness of a piece is approximately 6\,mm.
 Removing the face sheet without damaging or tearing the foam material itself can be difficult and time consuming.
 Additionally, because it is a commercial off-the-shelf (COTS) foam, its spectral performance cannot be tuned or adjusted, except that thicker foams can be milled or cut down to smaller thicknesses to increase overall transmission.
 The CLASS collaboration milled the foam pieces down to approximately 1\,mm thick sheets for use in the cryogenic receivers.
 The foam has a much more gradual cutoff and lower frequency $-3$\,dB point than others, which is acceptable because the CLASS observations only need to extend up to 220\,GHz.

 Microporous PTFE, such as Zitex\cite{zitex-data} and Porex,\footnote{Porex Filtration Group, https://www.porex.com/products/} is also a promising candidate material for use as an IR-blocking filter.
-A range of formulations are commercially available with typical pore sizes down to 1~\textmu m, producing cutoff frequencies due to scattering from the pore structure to shorter wavelengths than for expanded foams; however, the intrinsic absorption of PTFE at THz frequencies limits use of these materials to the microwave and sub-millimeter.
+A range of formulations are commercially available with typical pore sizes down to 1\,\micron.
+Scattering from the small micropore structure produces filter cutoffs at higher frequencies/shorter wavelengths than for expanded foams; however, the intrinsic absorption of PTFE at THz frequencies limits use of these materials to the microwave and sub-millimeter.
 Similar to expanded polymer foams, the properties of microporous PTFE are not particularly tunable to the desired wavelength range of the end user.
 It can be procured in a variety of thicknesses, but the cutoff frequency is largely set by the pore size, high index of refraction (n $\simeq 1.44$), and high loss of PTFE in the THz.

 Another common filter technology employs patterned metal mesh on a polymer substrate, currently available from QMC Instruments Ltd. and Cardiff University.\cite{ade_filters} These filters are thin polypropylene membranes with inductive and capacitive metalized films lithographed onto the surface.
 An in-depth discussion of the physics behind metal mesh filters can be found in Ref.\citenum{metalmeshfilters}.
 The feature size and feature spacing set the high-pass, low-pass, or band-pass frequencies.
 Multiple layers can be bonded together, typically through heat-pressing with polyethylene layers, to produce more complex filter arrangements.
 These filters act somewhat differently than foams and polymers because the conductive patterning, instead of the physical properties of the polymer like the index of refraction or bubble size, is what determines the electromagnetic behavior of the filter.
 The carrier membrane film only needs to be thick enough to support the manufacturing and mechanical installation of the filters.